MaxLangleyIV/AetherHand_CCG/README.md

 ## General Idea:

 Choose / create a custom Hero card.

-Collect cards to form a deck which serve as their Hero's arsenal.
+Collect cards (Aether Fragments) to form a deck which serve as their Hero's arsenal.

 Use these decks to engage in duels against other Heroes.